sematext/docs/docs/synthetics/response-codes.md

 ## Browser Monitors

-In Browser Monitors, each monitor run includes multiple URL requests, and each URL can return different response codes.
-In the **Waterfall** tab, you will now see a filter option to filter out non-2xx response codes.
+In Browser Monitors, each monitor run includes multiple URL requests (e.g., to resources like images, JavaScript libraries, etc.), and each URL can return different response codes.
+In the [**Waterfall**](https://sematext.com/docs/synthetics/browser-monitor/#waterfall-chart) tab, you will now see a filter option to filter out non-2xx response codes.
 When applied, this filter will only show URLs that returned a response code **other than 2xx.**

 ![Response Codes Browser Monitor](../images/synthetics/response-codes-bm-waterfall.png)